Anyone want to check speed of bike, car or any moving vehicle?

 Conclusion:

-It shows real-time speed on LCD using GPS satellite data.
+To conclude, this is a simple Arduino GPS Based Speedometer Circuit, it shows real-time speed on LCD using GPS satellite data.

-Ride safe and check your speed anytime!
+Therefore, ride safe and check speed anytime!

 Leave a Reply